timTam97/compcontrol-api/README.md

 ### WebSocket event stream

+*Note:* You probably only need the WebSocket information if you're writing a client app to interface with this API.
+If you're already using a client app ([hello](https://github.com/timTam97/compcontrol-client-hs)) and want to send commands to your computer, see the REST API section below.

 You first need an API key before you can interact with any of the APIs.
 First, go to https://command.timsam.live/getkey to get your key.

 After you have your key, you can now connect to the WebSocket as well as send commands.
 The URI for connecting to the websocket is `wss://wss.timsam.live/`.
 Pass your authentication token in the header with key `auth`.